Vehrik/FarOut/Characters/4-Physiology.md

     Small Target: You make Active Dodges with a Bang when you are dodging attacks coming from Creatures that are larger than you.

-    You may occupy the same space as Creatures that are larger than you Surefooted.
+    Short Gait: You Bust when making Move Action.

-    The Momentum you gain from Traits are quartered to the nearest natural number.
+    Square Cube Law: The Momentum you gain from Traits is quartered to the nearest natural number.

+    -1 Threat
+    -2 Stamina
+    -2 Unarmed Strike Damage

     +3 Natural Defense

+    Tilt
-    +3 Speed Capacity
+        +2 Speed Capacity

-    -1 Reach
-    -2 Stamina
-    -3 Momentum
-    -3 Unarmed Attack Damage
-    -3 Brawn Capacity
+        -2 Brawn Capacity

     Dimensions
     |   Height:   2 -> 4ft~